Oregon militants acquitted of conspiracy in wildlife refuge seizure

 The defendants also were acquitted of illegal possession of firearms in a federal facility and theft of government property, except in the case of Ryan Bundy, for whom jurors were deadlocked on the charge of theft.

-The takeover of the wildlife refuge was initially sparked by outrage over the plight of two imprisoned Oregon ranchers the occupiers believed had been unfairly treated in an arson case.
+The takeover was initially sparked by outrage over the plight of two imprisoned Oregon ranchers the occupiers believed had been unfairly treated in an arson case.
 But the militants said they were also protesting larger grievances at what they saw as government tyranny.

-The standoff led to the shooting death of one protester, Robert "LaVoy" Finicum, by police shortly after the Bundy brothers were arrested, and left parts of the refuge badly damaged.
+The standoff led to the shooting death of one protester by police shortly after the Bundy brothers were arrested, and left parts of the refuge badly damaged.

+While a number of self-styled militia groups had rallied to Bundys' cause, the occupation generated little sympathy from local authorities in nearby Harney County.

+As the protest wore on, the occupiers drew ridicule on social media and anonymous deliveries of sex toys, glitter and nail polish at the compound.

 More than two dozen people, in all, have been criminally charged in the occupation, and a second group of defendants is due to stand trial in February.

-Mumford told reporters he believed Ammon and Ryan Bundy would remain in custody for the time being but may be transferred to Nevada.
+Mumford told reporters after his courtroom scuffle that he believed Ammon and Ryan Bundy would remain in custody for the time being but may be transferred to Nevada.

 Four co-defendants were free on their own recognizance during the trial.
-A fifth, David Fry, the last of the occupiers to surrender in February, was released hours after the verdict.
+A fifth, David Fry, the last of the occupiers to surrender in February, was expected to be released soon.

-Reporting by Scott Bransford in Portland; Writing by Steve Gorman; Editing by Cynthia Osterman and Simon Cameron-Moore